Selecting the Right Sales Channel Strategy for Distribution

 Selecting a channel strategy begins when management decides whether to manage or assume a particular role.
 The strategic analysis identifies and evaluates channel alternatives.

-Several factors should be evaluated, including access to the target market, channel functions performed, financial considerations, and legal and control constraints.
+Several factors should be evaluated, including access to the target market, the functions performed through the channel, financial considerations, and legal and control constraints.

-The channel strategy establishes several guidelines for price and promotion strategies.
+The channel strategy outlines several guidelines for pricing and promotional strategies.

 We’re Listening: Have something to say about this article?
-Share it with us on Facebook, Twitter or our LinkedIn.
+Please share it with us on Facebook, Twitter or our LinkedIn.

 General FAQs